opticgroup/icmesh/index.md

-Welcome to the **Inter-Canyon Mesh Network**, a community-driven project to create a **peer-to-peer encrypted communication network** across **our canyons** using **Meshtastic**.
-Text message your peers or the canyon at large with no internet, power, or cell phone service! 🌐
+Welcome to the **Inter-Canyon Mesh Network** 🏞️, a community-driven project to build a **peer-to-peer encrypted communication network** 🔒 across **our canyons** using **Meshtastic** 📡.
+Text message your peers or the canyon crew with no internet, power, or cell service needed! 🌐✨

 ---

 ### 📡 **How Does It Work?**
 Our team has installed radio repeaters 📡 on hilltops 🌄 in Trabuco Canyon to provide reliable radio reception for residents.
 All you need is a small $50 mesh radio 📻 paired via Bluetooth 📲 to your existing cell phone.
 Download the Meshtastic app 📱, follow the simple instructions, and you’ll be up and running in minutes ⏱️.
-Practice group texting 💬 with your community or, more importantly, stay connected when disaster strikes!  📶💧🔥🌐.
+Practice group texting 💬 with your community or, more importantly, stay connected when disaster strikes! 📶💧🔥🌐

 ### ⏱️ **Example**
-Bobby can text Jack 💬 across the network, with messages hopping from device to device 🚀, bypassing obstacles and working without internet, power, or cell service 🚫
+Bobby can text Jack 💬 across the network, with messages hopping from device to device 🚀, bypassing obstacles and working without internet, power, or cell service 🚫✨

 ![Community Example](images/community-example.jpg)